-When your child is first diagnosed, the variant that they have in EEF1A2 will be described in two ways, usually.
+The variant that your child has in EEF1A2 will be described in two ways, usually.
 The first is the change that has been found in the DNA, for example “c.370G>A”.
 This means that one nucleotide (a building block of DNA) at position 370 is a G (guanine) when it should be an A (adenine).
 DNA is really a code found in all cells that tells them exactly what proteins to make.

-In the lab we tend to use the protein variants (G70S, E122K, E124K for example) as they are the most meaningful for our work.
+In the lab we tend to use the shortened form of protein variants (G70S, E122K, E124K for example) as they are the most meaningful for our work.

 Thanks to Invitae we have been able to set up a patient registry for EEF1A2.
 You can find the registry here at Invitae.
 Registries are so important for research, so that we can begin to look at the different mutations and collect information on their effects.
 In this way we will be better able to predict which mutations are likely to be milder and which more severe.
 With your help, we will be able to track outcomes, pull together information about which drugs help and which don’t, and ultimately design better therapeutic strategies and develop new drugs.
 Registries are also used as a way of recruiting patients for clinical trials.